 Step 2: Try the cPanel username and password

-For all web hosts, you will be required to click links and select your password after signing up for hosting services.
+You will be required to click links for all web hosts and select your password after signing up for hosting services.
 The first email will provide this information for you.

-You will be provided with a hostname that begins with ftp.yourdomian.com.
-For some hosts, you will be required to apply SFTP, which performs data encryption transfer which is very different from FTP.
+The hosting company will provide you with a hostname that begins with ftp.yourdomian.com.
+For some hosts, you will be required to apply SFTP, which performs data encryption transfer very different from FTP.

-If you have been looking for the best way for transferring files towards and form your server, SFTP should be your best choice.
+If you have been looking for the best way to transfer files towards and from your server, SFTP should be your best choice.

 Many hosting companies use this policy to simplify the user process, improving their user experience by a long way.